What the Hell Happened to Debra Winger?

 “My mother was passing, and I wanted to be there for that.
 And that segued into a big reflective period.
 I’d never liked show business, and I just wasn’t finding the kinds of stories I wanted to tell, especially weighed against the drama happening in my life.”

 Winger didn’t make another movie for six years.
-When she returned, it was in Big Bad Love which was written and directed by her husband.
-Even then, she was reluctant to return to acting.
+When she returned, it was in Big Bad Love which was written and directed by her husband, Arliss Howard.
+Howard starred as an alcoholic Vietnam vet who is struggling with his career as a writer.
+Winger, played his character’s ex-wife whom he owes back alimony and child support payments.

-Big Bad Love co-starred Rosanna Arquette who got the idea to make a documentary about the challenges actresses face in Hollywood.
+Big Bad Love played the film circuit where it received mixed to negative reviews.
+After working with Winger, co-star Rosanna Arquette, got the idea to make a documentary about the challenges actresses face in Hollywood.

 Arquette interviewed several actresses for her documentary.
 It’s a veritable who’s who in What the Hell Happened?
 In addition to Winger, Arquette sat down with Patricia Arquette, Jane Fonda, Whoopi Goldberg, Melanie Griffith, Daryl Hannah, Salma Hayek, Holly Hunter, Julia Ormond, Gwyneth Paltrow, Meg Ryan, Ally Sheedy, Sharon Stone and numerous others.